phpbb/documentation/development/extensions/tutorial_advanced.rst

 ===========================
-This is probably the least used method because it requires a rigid file and directory naming structure, but in doing so it provides the most reliable organization of files, so you can always be sure where to look if you want to find a certain feature.
+This is probably the least used method because it requires a rigid file and directory naming structure, but in doing so it provides the most reliable organisation of files, so you can always be sure where to look if you want to find a certain feature.
 The extension finder object is used to traverse the directory tree to look for files that are located in specific folders and adhere to a set of requirements.
 It is used, for example, to locate migration files,